rjashby/Wheres-My-Sammich/Project-Log.md

 3:40 pm - Lost track of time.
 Set up firebase/firestore, signup, review form, and navbar

 4:45 - Attempting to get log in/authorization working.

+5:37 - Auth not working.
+Still need to trouble shoot.
+Pivoted to adding images, changing styling for form, and adding routes

+6:30 - Break for dinner and household stuff.

+9:30 - 10:45 - Experimenting with useEffect hook.